City of Perry Encourages Citizens to Continue Following Public Health Guidance

 The City of Perry is working with local, state and federal partners to keep the community informed about COVID-19, a novel coronavirus.
 Prevention of COVID-19 is the same as that for other respiratory illnesses (like flu).
 These actions don’t just protect you.
 They help keep the whole community safe, especially our most vulnerable residents, by slowing the spread of the disease.

-City Hall City Hall remains closed to the public.
-Please mail in payments for City of Perry bills.
+City Hall City Hall is fully open to the public.
+However, payments may be mailed in for City of Perry bills.
 If you need to apply for a building permit, schedule an inspection, or contact the Building Official, please Click Here.
-Garbage routes continue as scheduled.
 For other City Hall related business please call 515-465-2481.

 COVID-19 (Coronavirus) Information